-See "Sample Ant Build File for HelloWorldImpl.java" on page 2-5 for a full sample build.xml file that contains additional targets from those described in this procedure, such as clean, undeploy, client, and run.
-The full build.xml file also uses properties, such as \${ear-dir}, rather than always using the hard-coded name for the EAR directory.
+See Section 2.1.2, "Sample Ant Build File for HelloWorldImpl.java" for a full sample build.xml file that contains additional targets from those described in this procedure, such as clean, undeploy, client, and run.
+The full build.xml file also uses properties, such as ${ear-dir}$, rather than always using the hard-coded name for the EAR directory.